UPDATED January 2020

 Contrary to what people tell you, the stock market Can be timed.
 But trading requires extensive training and knowledge, a lot of time, loads of discipline, and most importantly extreme patience, all of which most people do not have.
 The mechanics of trading are simple.
 But emotions and lack of patience very often take over, resulting in bad investment decisions and significant losses.
 IF you want to learn how to trade stocks, here is the best source that we have found: http://www.philsgang.com

 We generally avoid trading individual stocks.
-We DO buy preferred stocks, REITs and Closed End Funds.
+We DO buy preferred stocks, REITs, bonds, BDSs and Closed End Funds.
 The Core Portfolio is primarily invested in bonds.

 We own a large number of individual Corporate Bonds and baby bonds.
 We have had huge success in corporate bonds over the last several years but the yield has been declining.
 The baby bonds and preferred stocks, in addition to several other types of investments, now offer higher yield.

 Dividend investing in select securities (such as individual corporate bonds, business development companies, and real estate investment trusts) is relatively safe and easy.
 You can purchase positions and hold them for literally years.
 You do not incur frequent trading charges, you spend little time monitoring your holdings, and the dividends come in monthly/on a regular basis with minimum work.

 If you manage your own money, you should subscribe to financial newsletters that can provide good buy and sell recommendations (but most of them are losers!): it is MORE important to know when to sell and a good newsletter can provide you ongoing updates.